docker/docs/content/contribute/components/call-outs.md

 > `docker compose down`.
 If you want to remove the volumes, you will need to add
 > the `--volumes` flag.
 >
-> The Docker Dashboard does not remove volumes when you delete the app stack.
+> The Docker Desktop Dashboard does not remove volumes when you delete the app stack.

 > [!CAUTION]
 >